18Miguel/youtube-notifier/README.md

 # YouTubeNotifier

-YouTubeNotifier allows you to monitor YouTube channels and receive notifications when new videos are uploaded.
+You can keep an eye on your favorite YouTube channels and get notified when a new video hits the web.
 It provides an event-driven architecture for handling new video events, information events, and error events.

 ## Installation